Booking and General Information

-- Make sure you have something to eat and drink in the 1-2 hours before your appointment.
+- Get plenty of rest, and make sure you have something to eat and drink in the 1-2 hours before your appointment.
 If it is a longer session, consider also bringing a drink with you and having some snacks ready for breaks.

 - Avoid any alcohol or other recreational drugs on or the day before your appointment, as these may impact both your judgement and your body's response to the tattooing process, endangering your health and the quality of your tattoo.
-You may be turned away if I have reason to suspect you are under the influence of any of the above.
+You may be turned away if there is reason to suspect you are under the influence of any of the above.

-- If you suffer from any blood-borne illnesses (HIV, Hepatitis, etc.), please let your artist know as soon as possible!
-You will not be turned away on that basis, however it's important to know in case extra precautions are needed
+- Have any blood-borne illnesses (HIV, Hepatitis, etc.), - you will not be turned away on that basis, however it's important to know in case extra precautions are needed.

-- If you have any symptoms connected to Covid 19 (new and persistent cough, loss of smell or taste, shortness of breath or difficulty breathing, fever), have recently tested positive on a Covid 19 test (PCR, lateral flow, etc.) or have been in contact with someone who has tested positive or exhibited symptoms in the past week, please do not come into the shop.
-Get in touch via email and we can postpone your appointment until you have recovered and tested negative.
+- Have any symptoms associated with Covid 19, have recently tested positive on a Covid 19 test (PCR, lateral flow, etc.) or have been in contact with someone who has tested positive or exhibited symptoms in the past week.

-Congratulations on your new tattoo!
-While the tattooing session may be over, the way in which you care for it over the next few weeks will also play a crucial role in ensuring your tattoo keeps looking its best and stays with you for a long time.
+Congrats on the new tattoo!
+The tattooing session may be over, but the care you give it over the coming weeks will play just as big a part in keeping it looking its best for years to come.